 Introduction to Statistical Data

-- The EUI Library Data Portal provides access to major international statistical resources
+- The Library Data Portal gives access to the EUI's major statistical resources

-- Research data services are introduced on this Library page
+- Research data support services are introduced on this Library page

 - EUI-licensed data can only be accessed by current EUI members